advising customers of necessary repairs and giving an estimate of cost and time

 the demand for the job.

 Starting salaries may be based on the National Minimum Wage (NMW).
 At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.70 an hour (April 2018).
-Salaries for newly qualified motorcycle technicians tend to be around £12,500 a year, rising with experience to about £22,000 to £26,000 a year.
+Salaries for newly qualified motorcycle technicians tend to be around £12,500 a year, rising with experience to around £22,000 to £28,000 a year.

 You will work in garages, workshops or depots, which may be cold and draughty in winter and hot in summer.